 🍆 Ingredient notes

-- Eggplant - Ripe eggplants will have smooth shiny skin that leave an imprint when you lightly press your finger into it.
-Smaller eggplants will have sweeter flavor and thinner skin.
+- Eggplant - Ripe eggplants will have smooth shiny skin that leaves an imprint when lightly pressed.
+Smaller eggplant will have thinner skin and also a sweeter flavor than large eggplant.

-- Breadcrumbs - Panko breadcrumbs are a Japanese style breadcrumb that are lighter and crispier and work great for this recipe.
-Regular breadcrumbs can be also be used as an alternative.
+- Breadcrumbs - Panko breadcrumbs are a Japanese-style breadcrumb that is lighter and crispier.
+Use regular breadcrumbs as an alternative in this crispy eggplant parmesan.

-- Olive oil - I like using an olive oil sprayer to lightly coat the breaded eggplant before baking.
-This gives the breadcrumbs a light even coating of oil to help them be extra crispy.
-If you don't have spray, regular olive oil can be drizzled on them instead.
+- Olive oil - An olive oil sprayer (affiliate link) helps to lightly coat the breaded eggplant so it stays extra crispy.
+If you don't have a sprayer, drizzle olive oil on instead.

-- Cheese - I like using a combination of both mozzarella cheese and parmesan cheese for this recipe.
+- Cheese - A combination of both mozzarella cheese and parmesan cheese is used for this recipe.
 The mozzarella cheese adds a creamy taste, while the parmesan adds a nice sharpness.
+I highly recommend freshly grating both cheeses for the best flavor and texture in your dish.

 📋 Substitutions and variations

-- Gluten free - Use gluten free breadcrumbs instead of regular panko breadcrumbs.
+- Gluten-free - Use gluten-free breadcrumbs instead of regular panko.

 🔪 Step by step instructions

-First, wash and slice your eggplants into ½ - 1" thick rounds.
-Lay them on a paper towel or cooling rack and generously salt them.
+First, wash and slice the eggplants into thin slices that are approximately one-half to one thick.
+Lay them on paper towels or a cooling rack and generously salt them.
 Let them sit for an hour to sweat out any extra moisture and bitterness.

-After they have sweated, wash them thoroughly to remove any excess salt, then pat them dry.
+After they have sweated, wash the slices of eggplant thoroughly to remove any excess salt, then pat them dry.

-Get ready to bread them by scrambling the eggs with water and seasoning the breadcrumbs.
-Dip the eggplant into the egg mixture first, allowing the excess to drip off, then press them in the breadcrumbs so they are evenly coated.
+Scramble the eggs with water and season the breadcrumbs.
+Dip the eggplant into the egg mixture first, allowing the excess to drip off, then press them in the bread crumb mixture to evenly coat.

 Now it's time to layer!
-Add some of your sauce to the bottom of a baking dish and top with half of the breaded eggplant slices.
+Add a half cup of sauce to the bottom of a large baking dish and then top with half of the eggplant slices.

-Top with more sauce and half of the cheese.
-Layer with the remaining eggplant, then sauce and then cheese.
+Top with more sauce and half of the cheese mixture.
+Finally, add another single layer of eggplant, followed by the remaining sauce, and then the remaining cheese.

 Bake the layered eggplant parm uncovered in a 375˚ oven for 20-30 minutes until the cheese is melted and bubbly.